-In the last decade, Social Media has become a powerful, central tool for the dissemination and discussion of news, engagement and coordination of stakeholders, and rapid deployment of communications campaigns.
-It also presents new challenges to the effective and accurate dissemination of knowledge.
+In the last decade, Social Media platforms have become powerful, central tools for the dissemination and discussion of news, engagement and coordination of stakeholders, and rapid deployment of communications campaigns.
+The power of social media also presents new challenges to the effective and accurate dissemination of knowledge.
 This online class will dig deep into the fundamentals of using social media for environmental communications, a critical assessment of the available tools, and how to design effective communications campaigns and assess their results.